 The free tier gives you the Windows, Mac, iOS, Android and Amazon Fire TV/Firestick client software (and the beta Linux software, should you wish to try it); the Chrome, Firefox and Opera Windscribe browser extensions to block ads and trackers; a separate firewall built in to the Windows and macOS clients; and the ability to connect to VPN servers in 11 countries, mostly in Europe and North America.

-Paid users get unlimited data per month and the abilities to connect to any of Windscribe's 600 servers worldwide, including the Windflix feature to (try to) watch U.S. or U.K. Netflix streams, and to manually connect routers, Windows Phones, Linux boxes and torrent clients.
+Paid users get unlimited data per month and the abilities to connect to any of Windscribe's 600 servers worldwide, including the Windflix feature to (at least try to) watch U.S. or U.K. Netflix streams, and to manually connect routers, Windows Phones, Linux boxes and torrent clients.

 Hotspot Shield is even more charitable with its free plan than Windscribe is, giving you 500MB per day (about 15GB per month), and it's right behind Windscribe in speed and connectivity.
 Its user interface is one of the best we've seen, attractively presenting exactly what you need, and nothing more, right up front